anupam-1999/anupam-1999/README.md

 **Scalable → Observable → Secure → Testable → Maintainable**

-My goal is to grow into a strong **Senior Backend Engineer** capable of owning systems end-to-end — from architecture and implementation to deployment, monitoring, optimization, and production reliability.
+I’m focused on building and owning production backend systems end-to-end — from architecture and implementation to deployment, observability, performance optimization, and reliability.

 ---